LuckyJimJD/CivilProcedure/_pages/outlines/PersonalJurisdiction.md

 #### Hanson v.
 Denckla (US 1958)

+##### Facts & Procedural History

 Donner, a Pennsylvania resident, established a trust, naming a Delaware bank as trustee.

 After Donner moved to Florida, she executed a power of appointment transferring $400k from the trust to two other trusts that her daughter, Hanson, had established for the benefit of her sons (Donner's grandsons).
 Another Delaware bank was the trustee for these trusts.

 Donner also executed a will, naming Hanson as executor, and directed that the balance of the original trust ($1 million) would pass under the will.

 Donner’s two other daughters, Denckla & Stewart, were the residual beneficiaries under the will.
 They contested the validity of the appointment granting $400k from the Donner trust to the two Hanson trusts, contending that this money should also pass to them under the will.